Mount Sinai Hospital

 As part of the Fellowship Program, it is expected that the Fellows actively participate in research and academic activities.
 Research projects will be supervised by one or more of the orthopaedic surgeons.
 Fellows will have at their disposal a joint registry data base as well as an archive of patient charts and radiography.
 Fellows are encouraged to formalize research projects at the beginning of the fellowship with the aim of obtaining a publication by the end of the academic year.

-Attn: Dr. William Kraemer, Fellowship Coordinator
+Attn: Dr. Abouali, Fellowship Coordinator

 Division of Orthopaedic Surgery